httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 1F 8B 08 00 A5 B4 BD 62 02 FF
 ~~~
-{: title="Partial Response from a gzip-Encoded Representation"}
+{: title="Partial Response from a GZIP-Encoded Representation"}

 Aside from content coding or range requests, the method can also affect the
 transferred message content.
 For example, the response to a HEAD request does